Lynch syndrome and the Mismatch repair genes

 If a mutation (Class 4 or Class 5 variant) is detected in a Lynch syndrome gene, then predictive testing for this mistake is available for adult blood relatives and is also Medicare funded.

-In some families, self-funded testing, costing $450, may be considered if testing can’t be performed in the relative who had the cancer.
+In some families, self-funded testing, via a panel that includes MLH1, MSH2, MSH6, PMS2 and EPCAM and costing $450, may be considered if testing can’t be performed in the relative who had the cancer.

 These links may be useful